 Craig Phillips held the position of Senior Vice-President - Distribution from July 2003 to January 2015 when he retired from the Company.
 Previously, Mr. Phillips held the position of Vice-President - Manufacturing from 1974 to 2003.
-Mr. Phillips, a cousin of Mr. Jeffrey Siegel, has been a director of the Company since 1974.
+Mr. Phillips, a cousin of Mr. Jeffrey Siegel, who serves as Chairman of our Board, has been a director of the Company since 1974.

 Veronique Gabai-Pinsky held the position of Global President of the Vera Wang Group, a fashion designer, manufacturer, and distributor, from 2015 to 2018.
-Previously, Ms. Pinsky held the position of Global President of ADF (all fragrance portfolio), Lab Series (skin care for men) Beauty Bank and Idea Bank (New Brands Development), all divisions of the Estee Lauder Companies from 2006 to 2015 and served as the General Manager for Donna Karan and Michael Kors in the same ADF division from 2003 to 2006.
-Prior to her service at the Estee Lauder Companies, Ms. Gabai Pinsky held various executive level marketing and management positions at large international beauty companies such as Dragoco (now Symrise), LVMH and L'OREAL from 1988 to 2003.
-Ms. Gabai Pinsky currently serves on the Board of Directors of Inter Parfums, Inc. (Nasdaq: IPAR), a publicly-traded company, since 2017 and leads her own eponymous brand of luxury perfumes, which she founded in late 2019.
+Previously, Ms. Gabai-Pinsky held the position of Global President of ADF (all fragrance portfolio), Lab Series (skin care for men) Beauty Bank and Idea Bank (New Brands Development), all divisions of the Estée Lauder Companies from 2006 to 2015 and served as the General Manager for Donna Karan and Michael Kors in the same ADF division from 2003 to 2006.
+Prior to her service at the Estée Lauder Companies, Ms. Gabai-Pinsky held various executive level marketing and management positions at large international beauty companies such as Dragoco (now Symrise), LVMH and L'OREAL from 1988 to 2003.
+Ms. Gabai-Pinsky currently serves on the board of directors of Inter Parfums, Inc. (Nasdaq: IPAR), a publicly-traded company, since 2017 and Parfums de Marly, a private company, since 2023.
+Ms. Gabai-Pinsky leads her own eponymous brand of luxury perfumes, which she founded in late 2019.

-Bruce G. Pollack is a Managing Partner of Centre Partners Management, LLC where he has been employed since 1991.
-Mr. Pollack began his career in the investment banking divisions of Becker Paribas Incorporated and Merrill Lynch Capital Markets.
-Mr. Pollack currently serves on the Boards of Directors of Taylor Parent, LLC, Guy & O'Neill, Inc., K2 Pure Solutions, L.P., Sabrosura Foods, LLC, Sun Orchard, Inc., Tastemakers LLC, Nearly Natural, LLC, Golding Farms Foods, Inc., KNS International, LLC, Midwest Mobility Solutions, Inc. and One World Fitness PFF, LLC, each a private portfolio company of Centre Partners Management, LLC.
-Mr. Pollack previously served on the Boards of Directors of a number of companies including Taylor Precision Products, Inc. (until March 2018), Captain D's, LLC, Bellisio Foods, Inc., Bumble Bee Foods, L.P., KIK Corporation Holdings, Inc., Salton, Inc. and a number of other private companies.
+Bruce G. Pollack is a Managing Partner of Centre Partners Management LLC, where he has been employed since 1991.
+Mr. Pollack began his career in the investment banking division of Becker Paribas Incorporated and Merrill Lynch Capital Markets.
+Mr. Pollack currently serves on the board of directors of Taylor Parent, LLC, Sabrosura Foods, LLC, Seafood Kitchen Holding, LLC, Nearly Natural, LLC, Golding Farms Foods, Inc., Midwest Mobility Solutions, Inc. and One World Fitness PFF, LLC, each a private portfolio company of Centre Partners Management LLC.
+Mr. Pollack previously served on the board of directors of a number of companies including Taylor Precision Products, Inc. (until March 2018), Bellisio Foods, Inc., Bumble Bee Foods, L.P., KIK Corporation Holdings, Inc., Salton, Inc. and a number of other private companies.
 Mr. Pollack received a B.A. from Brandeis University.

 Michael J. Regan is a retired certified public accountant.
-From 1996 to 2002, Mr. Regan was the Vice Chairman and Chief Administrative Officer of KPMG LLP, a leading independent public accounting firm, and was the lead audit partner for many Fortune 500 companies during his 40-year tenure with KPMG LLP (1962 to 2002).
-Mr. Regan currently serves on the Board of Directors of Light & Wonder (previously known as Scientific Games Corporation), an entertainment and media company (since 2006).
+From 1996 to 2002, Mr. Regan was the Vice Chairman and Chief Administrative Officer of KPMG LLP, a leading independent public accounting firm, and he was the lead audit partner for many Fortune 500 companies during his 40-year tenure with KPMG (1962 to 2002).
+Mr. Regan currently serves on the board of directors of Light & Wonder (previously known as Scientific Games Corporation), an entertainment and media company (since 2006).
 The Board has determined that Mr. Regan is an "Audit Committee Financial Expert," as defined by SEC rules.